 - Now, everything is done, you need to get back the normal and usual desktop.
 So jointly press Ctrl + Alt + Del keys.

 - Again sign in to Windows 10 and see the desktop is back to its normal condition and the broken icons are now repaired.

-Delete and Rebuild Icon Cache in windows 10 using a downloadable bat File
+Delete and Rebuild Icon Cache in Windows 10 using a downloadable bat File

 You can directly delete the existing Icon Cache and rebuild them using a bat file.
-Just download the file give below and double-click to open the file and click any key on your keyboard when asked on a DOS file.
+Just download the file given below and double-click to open the file and click any key on your keyboard when asked on a DOS file.
 After a while write Y to restart your computer.